DrR0X-glitch/version-test/docs/index.md

 # Welcome to MkDocs

-This is version 0.1 the first version.
+This is version 0.2 the second version.

-changes
+changes made

 ## Commands